 May is dedicated to National Preservation Month.
 Also known as Historic Preservation Month, the month celebrates the nation’s heritage through historic places.
-Organizations across the country promote a variety of activities on the local, state and national levels.
-Whether you’re interested in touring historical places or rolling up your sleeves and helping to preserve the history in your own back yard, there’s something for everyone.
+Organizations across the country promote a variety of activities on the local, state, and national levels.
+Whether you are interested in touring historical sites or helping to preserve the history in your backyard, there is something for everyone.

 Not only are the places worth preserving, but the stories behind them are, too.
-Everywhere we go, there’s more to discover.
-Whether the story is found in archives or attics, peeling back the layers of time helps us to understand the past with each passing generation.
+Everywhere we go, there is more to discover.
+Whether the story is found in archives or attics, peeling back the layers of time helps us understand the past.
 Recording stories help to provide a rich and lively history of the people who lived and worked there.
-We can better imagine their hardships, what had to be overcome and the difficult decisions they had to make in the face of adversity.
+We can better imagine their hardships, what they overcame, and the difficult decisions they made in the face of adversity.

-- Learn about volunteer opportunities in your area for rehabilitating historic buildings or sorting through archived material.
+- Learn about volunteer opportunities in your area.
+You might be able to rehabilitate historic buildings or sort archived material.

 - Visit local museums and learn the history of your community.
 Then learn even more.
-Find out about the heritage of the area before your town was established.
+Find out about the heritage of the area before your town’s charter.

 - Explore the history of a single building.
 What businesses took up shop over the years?
-How has it transformed and how has it been preserved?
+How has it transformed?
+How has it been preserved?

 - Discover parts of your city you’ve never seen before!
-Get lost and study the architecture; speak to the people in the neighborhood; seek out the stories in your city you didn’t know before.
+Get lost and study the architecture.
+Speak to the people in the neighborhood.
+Seek the untold stories.

 - Join a preservation organization.
-Here are just a few to get you started.
+These are just a few to get you started: